aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 The above does not include the system libraries that the BoAT Framework (C language version) depends on.
 The exact values may vary with different blockchain protocols.

-## Part 2 Process Capacity Requirements
+## Part 2- Process Capacity Requirements

-In Ethereum blockchain, the BoAT Framework (C language version) takes about 1 second (excluding network communication time) to complete the cryptographic operations for a blockchain transaction or smart contract call, running on an ARM Cortex M4 at around 100MHz.
+In the Ethereum blockchain, the BoAT Framework (C language version) takes about 1 second (excluding network communication time) to complete the cryptographic operations for a blockchain transaction or smart contract call, running on an ARM Cortex M4 at around 100MHz.
 The exact time can vary with different blockchain protocols.

-The exact computing performance requirements depend on the power consumption and latency requirements of the application calling (porting in) the BoAT Framework SDK.
+The exact computing performance requirements depend on the application's power consumption and latency requirements calling (porting in) the BoAT Framework SDK.
 BoAT itself has no special requirements.

-## Part 3 Operating System and Communication Requirements
+## Part 3- Operating System and Communication Requirements

-There really are no special requirements for the operating system.
-Generally BoAT Framework (C language version) can be ported over most operating systems (e.g. Linux, various RTOS), as long as the following capabilities (below) are supported:
+There are no special requirements concerning the operating system.
+Generally, BoAT Framework (C language version) can be ported over most operating systems (e.g., Linux, various RTOS), as long as the following capabilities (below) are supported:

-1. Support dynamic memory allocation / release.
+1. Supports dynamic memory allocation/release.
-2. Support mutual exclusion (mutex) protection mechanism.
+2. Supports mutual exclusion (mutex) protection mechanism.
 3. Supports thread suspension for a specified duration (optional).
-BoAT cannot support "timeout" or "polling" functions without support of "thread suspension" function, while other funtioncs have no such dependency.
+BoAT cannot support "timeout" or "polling" functions without the support of the "thread suspension" function, while other funtioncs have no such dependency.
 4. From the candidate random number generators list, select to support at least one type in the order of priority: <br>
    (1) TRNG, true random number generator (requires hardware support) <br>
    (2) CSPRNG, a cryptographically secure pseudo-random number generator.
 For Linux, this capability can be provided by the OpenSSL library <br>
    (3) PRNG, a (non-cryptographically secure) pseudo-random number generator <br>

 5. Depending on a high to low minimum priority, at least one of the following types of times below is supported (for the pseudo-random number seed and the time in the data and log): <br>
-   (1) RTC time, and can be consistent with the real time through protocols such as NTP <br>
+   (1) RTC time that can be consistent with the real-time through protocols such as NTP <br>
-   (2) RTC time, needs to set the time manually <br>
+   (2) RTC time needs to be set manually <br>
    (3) Tick since power on <br>

 6. According to priority from high to low, at least one of the following communication protocols is supported: <br>